reactjs/react.dev/src/content/reference/react/use.md

 [//]: # (TODO: replace the `<Note></Note>` below with `<Canary></Canary>` once https://github.com/reactjs/react.dev/pull/6173 is merged)
 <Note>
-The `use` hook is only supported when using [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
-React Server Components are only available in React’s canary and experimental channels.
+The `use` Hook is currently only available in React’s canary and experimental channels.
 Learn more about [React's release channels here](/community/versioning-policy#all-release-channels).
 </Note>

 <Intro>

-`use` is a React Hook that lets you read the value of a resource like a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [context](/learn/passing-data-deeply-with-context).
+`use` is a React Hook that lets you read the value of a resource like a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [context](/learn/passing-data-deeply-with-context).

 ```js
 const value = use(resource);